zulip/zulip/docs/contributing/gsod-ideas.md

-For many of our project ideas, you'll be working inside a Zulip development environment (because the documentation is implemented as markdown in the main Zulip repository, and can be previewed using tools in the Zulip development environment).
+For many of our project ideas, you'll be working inside a Zulip development environment (because the documentation is implemented as Markdown in the main Zulip repository, and can be previewed using tools in the Zulip development environment).
 See
 [our documentation on documentation systems](../documentation/overview.md) for details on our various existing documentation systems.